JoshuaDRoca/JoshuaDRoca.github.io/README.md

 ### A little about me.

-Currently, I am a senior at Clayton State University (CSU) majoring in Computer Science, which means I plan on graduating in May 2024!
+Currently, I am a senior at Clayton State University majoring in Computer Science, I am graduating in May 2024!
 I'm currently looking for associate level postions in software development with a focus on Product Development or Quality Assurance.
 I have most of my experience using Java, Python, and JavaScript, but I'm always looking for ways to work on my SQL, HTML, and CSS!
 Currently, I'm doing most of my learning with front-end development, and I plan to utilize my personal projects for bettering my understanding of the total lifecycle of a software product.
 Manual and automation testing are more areas I plan on growing in during my work on personal projects!

 Here are a few tables that show my skills and knowledge: